 Wear your pass in plain view

 A daily or a season pass is required to access the cross-country ski, snowshoe and snow biking trails in Gatineau Park.
-Access to the winter walking and hiking trails is free.
+Access to the winter walking trails is free.

 Stay on the trails designated for your activity

 In Gatineau Park, some trails are designated for only one type of activity, while others are shared.
-Use our interactive map to find trails that are suited to the activity of your choice.
+To find out which trails are authorized for your activity, consult the interactive map or the pictograms posted at the trailhead.

 Walking on the ski trails is never allowed.
 Our team works very hard at setting and maintaining the tracks for skiing.
 Walking makes the surface uneven and hardens the trail base, creating conditions that can be dangerous for skiers.